ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

   Verdigris on the brass
   I would shake my cares away
   And out of this window simply gaze.
-address: |-
+address: |
-  The Gardeners Office
+  The Garden Office
-  Pentewan
+  Lost Gardens of Heligan
   Cornwall
 stamp: /img/stamp-heligan.jpg
 author: Caroline Whitehouse